ncw000/jquery-code39/README.md

 Install
 -------
-It's just a .js, don't be stupid.
+It's just a .js, don't be silly.
 Include the source and go to town!

 Usage
 -----